 Mr Brimfield was found hanged when his cell was unlocked shortly after 8.00am.
 There were signs he had been dead for some time.
 There was a delay in finding Mr Brimfield, as the early morning roll check that should have been carried out around 6.00am was not done, even though an officer signed to say she had done the check.
 Although the delay is unlikely to have affected the outcome because Mr Brimfield was probably dead at 6.00am, I am very concerned that an officer recorded that she had completed the roll check when she had not done so.

-Last month, in another fatal incident report, this time concerning the death of Steven Bennett at HM Prison Channings Wood, another Prison Officer lied when he signed to say he had conducted checks that were not carried out – and this was made worse by the officer unlocking the cells later in the morning who did not even bother to look into the cell and so missed the dead prisoner completely.
+Last month, on 12th January 2021, in another fatal incident report, this time concerning the death of Steven Bennett at HM Prison Channings Wood, another Prison Officer lied when he signed to say he had conducted checks that were not carried out – and this was made worse by the officer unlocking the cells later in the morning who did not even bother to look into the cell and so missed the dead prisoner completely.

 The Ombudsman Report stated: